Taxi insurance concept with meerkat hand, holding a taxi car with a background of stairs and shelves in a dim light room with a bricklayer wall

 What does taxi insurance cover?

 Start by choosing your vehicle carefully.
-If you’re buying a new vehicle to use as a taxi, it’s worth choosing a four-door vehicle that falls into a low insurance group, if possible.
-But you’ll also need to consider fuel consumption, given the distances you’ll be driving.
+If you’re buying a new vehicle to use as a taxi, it could be worth opting for a four-door vehicle that falls into a low insurance group, if possible.
+But always check, to be safe.

 Your choice of car may depend on the kind of taxi service you want to provide.
 If you want to offer an executive service, you’ll need a luxury vehicle to match.
 All these factors could affect the cost of your insurance.